Select Page

 The University of Michigan is proud to provide a comprehensive set of policies, programs, services, benefits, and resources for faculty members and their families.

-STRIDE Committee members are senior faculty drawn from across campus.
+STRIDE 2024-2025 Committee members are senior faculty drawn from across campus.
+For a list of former STRIDE members, visit our committees webpage.

 Show/hide bio